 After an Order is Placed – Order fulfillment is directly associated with customer experience.
 In this phase, many retailers prefer cutting costs without compromising customer experience by optimizing their delivery process.
 This is one of the many reasons why retailers invest in an omnichannel commerce solution in the first place.
 Another important area of omnichannel commerce retail strategy is return shipping and supply chain optimization.
 This area has a tremendous scope of improvement and remains one of the most challenging fields in supply chain management.

-Different Components of an Omnichannel Commerce Solution
+Different Components of a Software Solution

 A basic omnichannel commerce solution consists of eight different components such as user interface, customer management module, marketing management module, order management system (OMS), product management module, offline to online and vice-versa module (in-store), report generation module, and data module to connect different analytics and third-party applications.
 Now, let’s look at each module briefly.